samadril/tech-help/tplink/README.md

-# TP-Link and Router Help - Anything you do below or on your own you assume the risk.
+# TP-Link and Router Help
+**Note:** This is a personal repository and my notes to remember how to back out my firmware should I ever need to.
+Anything you do below or on your own you assume the risk.
 If you have any questions please be sure to reach out to the TP-Link experts before proceeding!

 **NOTE:** If any of the links below do not work I placed the files [HERE](https://github.com/samadril/tech-help/tree/main/tplink/files) In the files folder in this repository.